 That means retirees have larger nest eggs, families can afford to buy the home of their dreams, and individuals with less than great credit can consolidate debt and get back on track.
 Small businesses and self-employed individuals also thrive with credit unions, and lower and middle income members are treated with the same consideration and respect as wealthier members.
 In other words, credit unions are uniquely equipped to provide a lifeline when other financial institutions can't or won't.

-And, through initiatives like The League's REAL Solutions® program, credit unions continue to develop programs, products, partnerships, and services that go above and beyond to improve the financial and economic well-being of all Wisconsin families and invigorate the communities they serve.
+And, through initiatives like The Difference, credit unions continue to develop programs, products, partnerships, and services that go above and beyond to improve the financial well-being of all Wisconsinites.